frequentcat/kucoin-websocket-api/README.md

 - It has similar implementation like the binance-api-node

 **DEVELOPMENT STATE:**
-- This package give support only for Public endpoint.
+This package give support only for Public endpoint:
+- market candles
+- market matches
+- market data L2
+- market data L3

 **Limitations:**
 - Kucoin allow only 100 Symbol / connection and 5 connection total!